*** Go fast! Go Express! ***

 • Several towels

-• Sharpie to write your child's event and event number on his or her hand before the meet.
+• Sharpie to write your child's event numbers on his/her arm before the meet.

 • Blankets or chairs to sit on around or outside the pool deck.
-Many families also bring pop-ups.
+Many families also bring pop-up tents.

 • Sun screen and bug spray.